winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Security

-1. The preview environments shouldn’t be able to access files from other preview environments
+1. Preview environments shouldn’t be able to access files from other preview environments.
-2. Only Wing Cloud signed up developers with write access to the repository can create preview environments
+2. Only Wing Cloud signed up developers with access to the repository can view preview environments created for this repository.

-## NON Requirements
+## Non-Requirements

-1. Preview environments will require authentication to view.
-2. Assign users to Teams.
+1. password protected preview environments.
+2. wing configuration file support. (for stating a specific wing version, entry points, etc.)
+3. update PR comment with tests results triggered from the console.
+4. User management
+    - each singed in user has an account in wing cloud
+    - each account can create a team and invite other users (accounts) to the team
+    - each account can have multiple repositories
+    - each team can have multiple repositories
+    - each account in a team has access to all the team repositories
+    - dashboard and user management ui
-3. enable preview environments viewers to add comments in the environment itself
+5. enable preview environments viewers to add comments in the environment.
-4. update the PR comment with the latest test results
+6. populate Environment with Initial Data
+7. Allow users to define specific environment machine type / configuration (cpu, memory, etc.)

-## Technical Design
+## Technical Details

 ### Technology